FOME-Tech/Polygonus/README.md

 Current list of parts dropped from Proteus:
 - 4x lowsides (remove two VNLD5090)  LS 9 - 12 routed to plugs
-- 2x High Sides () HS 3+4 routed to plugs Resistor network still in place on board
 - 4x High/low (TC4427)  IGN 9 - 12 removed and routed to pins
 - Knock signal headphone jack  () Line out removed from filtered 1 and 2
 - Both ETB (TLE9201 only added if vehicle needs )  Removing ETB means routing Dis, Dir and PWM to pins adds 2 pins to total
-- Both VR (board configured for hall and MAX added if vehicle needs VR, also larger MAX chip can be used)  VR1+ and VR2+ connected to pin, VR- Removed from pins
+- Both VR (board reconfigured for hall and MAX added if vehicle needs VR, also larger MAX chip can be used)  VR1+ and VR2+ connected to input pins, VR- Removed from pins

 Requirement to route 3.3v and 5v out of board for additional vehicle board equipment

+Added keep alive voltage pin